 Hotel Heureka’s star attraction is a beautiful walled garden, perfect for a drink or dinner.
 The 10 rooms have a quirky edge to them, each very different from the other.
 But all have a Venetian twist, be it mosaic tiles or traditional style fabrics.

 We’ve compiled a list of the best hotels Venice has to offer, to suit all budgets and tastes.

 T Fondaco Dei Tedschi

 This boutique department store is the best place for upmarket shopping in the whole of Venice.
-The T Fondaco dei Tedschi showcases designer brands with local up and coming designers and even includes a wine cellar.
-Shop, then take a breather on the stores’ 360 degree terrace, with unparalleled views of over Venice and its islands.
+The T Fondaco dei Tedschi showcases designer brands with local up-and-coming designers and even includes a wine cellar.
+Shop, then take a breather on the stores’ 360-degree terrace, with unparalleled views of Venice and its islands.

 Design In Venice Is Like Nothing Else

-The bridges, the canalside buildings, the sheer majesty of the architecture, a Design Guide of Venice is easy to write because the city has it all.
-If you’re planning to be in Venice more than just a day or two, it also makes a great base for exploring some other areas of Northern Italy.
+The bridges, the canal-side buildings, the sheer majesty of the architecture, a Design Guide of Venice is easy to write because the city has it all.
+If you’re planning to be in Venice for more than just a day or two, it also makes a great base for exploring some other areas of Northern Italy.
 The sparkling wine Prosecco is well worth discovering, as is the beauty of Verona and Lake Garda.
+Or have a look at Tour Packages which stop in Venice if you prefer your itineraries taken care of by travel experts.
+The Venice & Countryside 5 Day Tour Package is designed to help you get the most out of the stunning beauty and cultural riches of Venice and its surrounding areas.
 However you choose to spend your time, Venice will no doubt capture you like it has done for millions of people before you.
 It really is a rather special place.